jamesmh/coravel/README.md

 );
 ```

 Easy enough?
-Look at the documentation to see what methods are available to you!
+Look at the documentation to see what methods are available!

 ### Task Queuing

-Tired of having to install other systems to get a queuing system to work?
+Tired of having to install and configure other systems to get a queuing system up-and-running?
 Tired of using databases to issue queued tasks?
+Look no further!

 In `Startup.cs`, put this in `ConfigureServices()`: